crystalmilliken/liri-node-app/README.md

 > node liri "movie-this" "IT"
 >
 Response would be data about the movie "IT"
+- Input:
+> node liri "my-tweets"
+>
+Response would be latest 10 tweets
+- Input:
+> node liri "do-what-it-says"
+>
+Response would be data about the movie located in the log.txt file.

 ## Packages used
 1. colors - https://www.npmjs.com/package/colors